Request Info

 lies within

-The technology is based on oxygen-dependent phosphorescence of organic molecules.
+Our technology is based on oxygen-dependent phosphorescence of organic molecules.

 Background